ahuacate/recipes/README.md

 | 0,25 tbs | 0,5 tbs | Maple extract or vanilla essence

 ### 1.01 Step 1
 Pour the warm milk into your bread machine.
-Add the eggs, butter, salt and sugar.
+Add the flour, eggs, butter, salt and sugar.
 Add the yeast into the dispenser.
 Start the machine on the dough function.

-Its Menu 9 on my Panasonic Breadmaker.
-The whole process takes one hour and includes a warm dough rising.
+FYI the dough function is `Menu 9` on my Panasonic Breadmaker.
+The whole process takes about one hour and includes a warm dough rising.
+Its completely painless.

 ### 1.02 Step 2
-While the dough is rising, prepare the cinnamon filling.
+While the dough is rising, prepare your cinnamon filling.

 In a medium bowl, combine the soft butter, brown sugar, maple syrup or golden syrup, vanilla essense and cinnamon, mixing until well combined.
 Set aside.

 ### 1.03 Step 3
 Traditionalists, sprinkle a pastry mat generously with flour.
 Lazy efficient amateurs, spray your silicon rolling mat or surface with spray oil.

 Turn out the dough onto the pastry mat.
-Using your fingers gently form the dough into a rectange 35-40cm x 30cm (based on half batch measurements).
-Use a rolling pin if you like.
-I simply jab the dough with my finger tips as if I am making Focaccia.
+Using your fingers gently form the dough into a rectange 35-40cm x 30cm (based on half batch measurements).Give it time to relax bewteen stretching.
+Or use a rolling pin (I don't).
+I simply jab the dough with my finger tips as if I am making Focaccia and ply the dough into a rectangle.

 ### 1.04 Step 4
-Now spread all the filling mixure across the rolled dough leaving edge closest to you clean (about 20mm, to help with sealing the finished roll).
+Now spread the filling mixure across the rolled dough leaving the edge closest to you clean (about 20mm, to help with sealing the finished roll).

 ![alt text](https://raw.githubusercontent.com/ahuacate/recipes/master/photos/141534.jpg)